majidmc2/Dobiel/README.md

 ```

 ## About
-**Dobile** is a Man-in-the-Browser Attack detection tool. it works with three main modules:
+**Dobile** is a Man-in-the-Browser Attack detection tool. it works with two main modules:
 1. Request Monitoring: This module finds all attack patterns on web requests
 2. Mutation Monitoring: This module finds all attack patterns on HTML mutations.

-This tool install on Firefox web browser and detecte MitB attacks.
+This tool install on Firefox web browser and detectes MitB attacks.

 ----
 ## Installation